 - If the landlord will agree to not accept competing businesses as tenants in the location

-The Steve Franko Law Firm can help provide insight for questions you may want to ask regarding your specific lease agreement.
+The Steve Franko Law attorney provide insight questions you may want to ask regarding your specific lease agreement.

 Single net, double net, and triple net leases